-Some house plants that are great choices for your home can be mildly irritant or toxic to dogs if eaten in quantity.
-Others can be of lower risk if put out of harm’s way.
+Some of our favourite houseplants can be mildly irritant or even toxic to dogs – if eaten in big quantities.
+Others can be much lower risk if they’re simply out of harm’s way.
 We’ve broken them down into groups, ranging from zero to high risk for your dog.

 - Ferns (the exception is the Asparagus fern which is toxic to dogs)

-- Palms (the best species is probably Kentia Palm, but Sago Palm is very toxic so best avoided)
+- Palms (the best species is probably Kentia Palm, but Sago Palm is very toxic so avoid)

 - Spider plants

 Plants with some risk:

 - Rubber Tree (Ficus elastica) (a very low level irritant if consumed)

 - Pothos vine (a little more of an irritant and can cause vomiting if consumed but if placed high up it shouldn’t be an issue for your dog)

 - Dumb Cane (Dieffenbachia)

 - Jade plants, Money plants or Rubber Plants (Crassula)